zixianwang2022/Megatron-LM/README.md

 - `tools/retro/examples/preprocess_data.sh` for an example of how to preprocess data.
 - `tools/retro/examples/pretrain_model.sh` for an example of how to pretrain a model.

 Retro is a retrieval-enhanced model that is based on GPT.
 As described in [Improving language models by retrieving from trillions of tokens](https://arxiv.org/abs/2112.04426), Retro retrieves from a database of document chunks by performing locality search using a sample's tokens.
-The retrieval database can be large -- often billions or even trillions of tokens -- and provides a more efficient storage mechanism of factual knowledge, when compared to storing implicitly within the networks parameters.
+The retrieval database can be large -- often billions or even trillions of tokens -- and provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters.

 Using Retro requires two steps: 1) preprocessing the retrieval database and pretraining neighbors, and 2) pretraining a model using this data.
-Please see `tools/retro/README.md` for a thorough overview.
+Please see `tools/retro/README.md` for a detailed overview.

 <!--
 ## REALM Pipeline